Drafted: ROUND: 1 - Pick Number: 6 (CAR)

-- Adequate foot quickness to remain outside.
+- Good foot quickness to remain outside.
 Can get to the second level with surprising agility when adjusting to moving defenders.
-Underrated athleticism, agility, balance, and even straight-line speed to contribute.

 - Has the agility, technique, and size to contribute early in his professional career.
 Quick, active hands to latch on to defenders.